 - Trekking/hiking poles are not provided.
 If you usually walk with a pole, remember to bring it.

-During the hikes/treks, of course your guide will come with you, but also a local guide.
+During the hikes/treks, not only your guide will come with you, but also a local guide.
 The local guide will generally lead the march horse riding, and your guide will bring up the rear.
 Grooms will also follow you and take care of the animals.